sanjar-life-flow/sanjar-PVS/README.md

 4. My perception filters

 Some things sound like rants, but trust me, I don't won't write if I'm angry or disoriented.

+Instruction: Open `notebook.zim` with [Zim-Wiki](https://www.zim-wiki.org) to view the notes properly.